secfree/secfree.github.io/_posts/2021-02-13-the-evolution-of-my-note-taking-method.md

 3. Event level view support.
 4. Infinite-zoom lists.
 Can zoom in and zoom out easily

-    - Zoom in to focus on an item, it likes an event based view
+    - Zoom in to focus on an item, it likes an event-based view
     - Zoom out to have a structure view

     With time going, we will experience more events/points and then we will build a more comprehensive structure.